eloraa/eloraa/README.md

 - 👋 Hi, I’m Neon.
-- 👀 I’m interested in Web Develompment and user inteface design.
+- 👀 I’m interested in Web Develompment and User Inteface Design.
 - 🌱 I’m currently learning Frotend Development (React).
 <!---
 mr-neon/mr-neon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.